 WOMAN: She’s always known she was polyamorous, but hasn’t always felt comfortable telling people that, especially as a foreigner in Paris.
 Woman is a writer by trade, cares deeply about words & realises during the breakup that not letting herself fully use her words to express who she is cripples her.
 Her biggest flaw lives inside the fear of repeating a horrific decision her father made…

-MAN: He’s magnetic, charming & has always been a dishonest womaniser, but has never, until the breakup, asked himself why.
-Man is an architect, a builder at heart, but also someone who has become the designer of abstract ideas instead of the dude who makes things with his hands.
+MAN: He’s magnetic, charming & has been a dishonest womanizer, but has never, until the breakup, asked himself why.
+Man is an architect, a builder at heart, but also someone who’s become the designer of abstract ideas instead of the dude who makes things with his hands.
 And he wants to make things.
 He’s secretly hiding an open emotional wound from the world that he finally must face…

 VINCENT VERMIGNON met Sarah for the first time auditioning for Twice & she’s eternally grateful she found him!
 After only two years in the acting world, Vincent has appeared in a lead role for two seasons of a major French television series (called Cut), making a name for himself quickly.
-His portrayal of LDL is full of pathos, generosity & grounded emotion.
-For more about Vincent Vermignon, please click here.
+His portrayal of London Lover is full of pathos, generosity & grounded emotion.

 GOLDEN GIRL: Gorgeous Golden Girl is seen by Man as the “perfect woman,” with her long blond hair, fabulous figure & sparkling smile.
 When she asks him to choose only her & be monogamous, he wants to please this seemingly flawless creature.
 To Woman, Golden Girl starts as a rival who ends up teaching them both the meaning of compersion…